GML22/GeocoderPL/README.md

 <p align="justify">
 GeocoderPL uses two main data sorces: <br>
-  1. The National Register of Boundaries (PRG) - state maintained, official reference database of all address points in Poland (including administrative division of the country): https://dane.gov.pl/pl/dataset/726,panstwowy-rejestr-granic-i-powierzchni-jednostek-podziaow-terytorialnych-kraju/resource/29538 <br>
+  1. The National Register of Boundaries (PRG) - state maintained reference database of all address points in Poland (including administrative division of the country): https://dane.gov.pl/pl/dataset/726,panstwowy-rejestr-granic-i-powierzchni-jednostek-podziaow-terytorialnych-kraju/resource/29538 <br>
-  2. The Topographic Objects Database (BDOT10k) -  state maintained, official vector database which contains the spatial location of all topographic features in Poland: https://opendata.geoportal.gov.pl/bdot10k/Polska_GML.zip </p>
+  2. The Topographic Objects Database (BDOT10k) -  state maintained vector database which contains the spatial location of all topographic features in Poland: https://opendata.geoportal.gov.pl/bdot10k/Polska_GML.zip </p>

 <p align="justify">
 Data contained in the abovementioned databases are parsed from GML format to SQLite database.
 Every address point is validated by checking if its spatial coordinates lie inside shapefile of its district